A Portable Voice Over Studio the Sounds Great!

 Odds and Ends

-Headphones are always nice to have and I also have a collapsible, table-top mic stand.
+Headphones are always nice to have.
+Believe it or not, I now use earbuds and they do all I need for the road.
+I also have a collapsible, table-top mic stand.

 Treating the Room

-And believe it or not, that’s pretty much it.
-Besides the mic and headphones, which I already owned, I bought the laptop, refurbished and the Shure x2u.
-I paid under $900 total and this past weekend, I got contacted by a client while on a 2 day vacation and booked a voice over job.
+Besides the mic and headphones, which I already owned, I bought a refurbished laptop and the Shure x2u.
+I paid under $900 total.
+It’s already paying off.
+This past weekend, I got contacted by a client while on a 2 day vacation and booked a voice over.
 I definitely believe that anyone who does regular voice over work should have a travel option.
 Why leave money on the table?